Sustainability made simple

 Examples of sustainable development include:

-An often-quoted definition comes from the Brundtland Report: “Sustainable development is development that meets the needs of the present without compromising the ability of future generations to meet their own needs.”
+A commonly referenced definition comes from the Brundtland Report: “Sustainable development is development that meets the needs of the present without compromising the ability of future generations to meet their own needs.”

 What is sustainable development?
 The 17 SDGs were developed to set specific goals to work toward it.

 Unsustainable development occurs when current progress is at the expense of future generations.
-Unsustainable development includes unsystematic planning that causes environmental degradation, such as the use of fossil fuels, or farming methods that cause damage to animals and ecosystems, such as industrial slash-and-burn farming
+Unsustainable development includes unsystematic planning that causes environmental degradation, such as the use of fossil fuels, or farming methods that cause damage to animals and ecosystems, such as industrial slash-and-burn farming.

 1. No Poverty